Old Colony to ask voters to again consider construction of new building

 “My concern is making sure that the student experience is continuous and not interrupted…[students will] never get the full benefit of what this school offers,” Roderigues said.

 “I think that opportunity is great.
 I think that it's necessary and in fact needs to be supported,” Foster said.
-“It's been a long thought of as an afterthought for a lot of folks.”
+“It's been long thought of as an afterthought for a lot of folks.”

 The main concern for residents and committee members is the cost.